Parents and Guardians

 Select an option below for further information and support

-The Children First Act 2015 places obligations on organisations that are called ‘relevant services’ to have a Child Safeguarding Statement in place.
-Relevant services include early years services, schools, hospitals and health centres, sports clubs, etc. As a parent, you have a right to see this statement and the policies and procedures that the organisation have in place.
+The Children First Act 2015 places obligations on organisations that are called ‘providers of relevant services’ to have a Child Safeguarding Statement in place.
+Relevant services include early years services, schools, hospitals and health centres, sports clubs, etc. As a parent, you have a right to request a copy of this statement and the policies and procedures that the organisations have in place.